Blanche McCrary Boyd: Personal life

 After leaving her husband, Boyd moved to Vermont to protest the Vietnam War and live on a commune.
 She continued drinking and doing drugs, until eventually she got arrested.
 She left Vermont a year and a half later, and then moved to New York.

 After her stint as a rock and roll critic, Boyd moved back to South Carolina, where she continued to struggle with drug and alcohol addition until 1980, when she says she had a moment of clarity when she watched her friend shoot herself.
-Boyd got clean in 1981 and has not touched alcohol since.
+Boyd abandoned alcohol in 1981.

 Boyd met a woman in the late 90s that she "didn't screw things up with".
 They got married in Connecticut in 2009 and now have twins.